 Have you thought about your competitors too?

-When looking at keywords, it’s vital that you have a clear idea of the strength of competition.
+Have a clear idea of the strength of competition

 This will have a significant impact on the budget and timescales that will be associated with your SEO project.
 We all have to deal with some level of competition, but it’s clear that we’re in a better position if we can identify less competitive niches.